Unregistered trademark: Australia

 Unregistered trade marks are provided some protection under Australian trademark law.
 The Trade Marks Act 1995 prohibits the registration of a trademark if "the use of the trade mark in relation to those goods or services would be likely to deceive or cause confusion."
 Owners of unregistered trademarks may be able to file registration at a later date despite a conflict with an existing registered trademark if they can prove that their unregistered trademark was in use before the other registered one.

 Bangladesh

 Bangladeshi law, including Penal Code (1860), the Customs Act (1969), the Consumer's Right Protection Act (2009) and the Bangladesh Standard and Testing Institute Act of 2018 protect unregistered trademarks from infringement on the basis that it is an unfair business practice which deceives consumers and damages the reputation of trademark owners.

 Canada

 Canadian trademark law protects unregistered trademarks that have been in continuous commercial use and which have a demonstrable market value in terms of reputation.
 Owners of unregistered trademarks may attempt to protect themselves from trademark infringement by via passing off actions against others who use their trademarks to deceive consumers.

 China

 The trademark law of China has no clear provisions for protection of unregistered trademarks, which has caused a well-recognized problem of unregistered trademarks being registered by other parties in bad faith.
+In order to combat this bad faith registration problem, China released new regulations in 2019, which prohibits any filing of trademarks in bad faith, and explicitly names trademark trolling as a form of unlawful bad faith; violators can be fined up to 100,000 yuan.
+Managers working for violators may be held personally liable for a fine of 50,000 yuan, with possible jail time in serious cases.
+In addition to enforcement against bad faith, Chinese law has also made strides in combatting the problem under the prior use and well-known marks doctrines.